Governance

 MSA Leadership Council

-Leading our program is a diverse Leadership Council that includes leaders from medical surplus recovery organizations and stakeholders from the healthcare, private, public, manufacturing, and academic sectors.
-This council brings together a wide range of expertise and perspectives to effectively guide our initiatives.
+Leading our program is a diverse Leadership Council that includes leaders from medical surplus recovery organizations.
+This council, working with the Kits4Life Advisory Council and Standards, Accreditation Committee and other stakeholders, brings together a wide range of expertise and perspectives to effectively guide our initiatives.

 Britta Latz